 Arbor Terrapin (Men’s)

 Some snowboards attempt to be everything to everyone, bogging themselves down with extra features and gimmicks.
-Arbor’s brand-new surf-inspired deck isn’t that board.
-The Terrapin — released in 2017 after much anticipation — is meant for one thing: slashing powder.
-That doesn’t mean the directional rocker board fails to perform well on-piste or navigating hardpack but if you’re looking for a true powder surfer, this is what you want.
-Featuring a retro shape and design, the Terrapin boasts an ultra-broad waist width between the feet and tapers back with Uprise Fenders to lift the outside contact zones off the snow, offering stellar float on the deepest of days.
+Arbor’s brand-new surf-inspired Terrapin isn’t that board.
+Released in 2017 after much anticipation, this snowboard is meant for one thing: slashing powder.
+That doesn’t mean the directional rocker board fails to perform on-piste or when navigating hardpack, but if you’re looking for a true powder surfer, this should be your go-to board.

 Best park boards